CalFresh Fruit and Veggie EBT Program Ending June 30, 2026: Double Up will continue at La Princessa markets

 Frequently Asked Questions

-What is happening to the Fruit and Veggie Pilot?
+What is happening to the Fruit and Veggie EBT Program?

 What about Double Up Food Bucks?
 Will it also end?

-Double Up will NOT end on April 14th.
-This program is funded through a different grant within the CA Department of Food and Agriculture so it is not affected and will continue without interruption.
+Double Up will NOT end on June 30.
+This program is funded through a grant within the CA Department of Food and Agriculture so it will continue without interruption.

 What does that mean?
 What is changing?

-If you buy fruits and vegetables at a participating grocery store with your CalFresh dollars at Santa Fe Foods in Salinas, CA you won’t receive any incentive dollars for that purchase after April 14.
+If you buy fruits and vegetables with your CalFresh dollars at Santa Fe Foods in Salinas, CA you won’t receive any bonus dollars after June 30.
 You can still use CalFresh/EBT like you did before the program started.
-You will still receive a discount on Ca-grown fruit and veggie purchases at La Princessa.
+If you buy California grown fruits and vegetable at La Princessa you will still get a discount and nothing will change.

-Why did the Fruit and Veggie EBT Pilot end?
+Why is the CalFresh Fruit and Veggie EBT Program ending?

-The money to run the program, which came from two separate allocations in the 2018 and 2023 California state budgets, is running out faster than expected.
+The money to run the program was limited, it came from the 2025-26 California state budget, and is running out because the program is very popular.

-Will the Fruit and Veggie EBT Pilot restart?
+Will the CalFresh Fruit and Veggie EBT Program restart?

-The program could restart in the summer if the California legislature and Governor provide more funding in the 2024-2025 state budget.
-Or, if funding isn’t provided this summer, it could restart at a later time depending on funding being made available.
+The program could restart soon if the California legislature and Governor approve more funding in the 2025-2026 budget.
+If funding isn’t approved this summer the program could restart at a later time when more money to run it is made available.

-When will we know if the Fruit and Veggie EBT Pilot will restart?
+When will we know if the CalFresh Fruit and Veggie EBT Program will restart?

-We won’t know until the California state budget is finalized, at the end of June 2024, whether the program will restart.
-We will provide an update in July at www.DoubleUpCA.org
+We will have more information when the California state budget is finalized, at the end of June 2026.

-Does the incentive money I earn or I have earned get taken back?
+Will the incentive dollars I earn get taken back?

 My family is hungry and we were relying on this program.
 What do we do now?

-If you are not already using Double Up Food Bucks at La Princessa markets, consider trying the program which will discount 50% off of any Ca-grown fruit and veggie purchases!
+If you are not already using Double Up Food Bucks at La Princessa markets, consider using the program!
+This program provides a 50% off discount when you buy California-grown fruit and veggie at La Princessa!

 The project is made possible by AB 1811 (2018) and supported by the California Department of Social Services.